Smart Socket Prostheses

-An Office of Naval Research funded project.
+An Office of Naval Research and UC San Diego Center for Healthy Aging funded project.

 Project title: Monitoring Socket Prosthesis Interfaces using Distributed Pressure Fabric Sensors